sjerzykiewicz/NoName-Surveys/frontend/README.md

 ## Prerequisites

-In order to use this app, you need to have both `npm` installed.
+In order to use this app, you need to have `npm` installed.

 ## Getting started